xrenaa/cosmos-drive-dreams-toolkits/README.md

 **Waymo Rendering Results (use pinhole intrinsics in Waymo Open Dataset)**
 ![Waymo Rendering Results](./assets/waymo_render_pinhole.png)
 <!-- ## Citation
 ```bibtex
 ``` -->
 ## Prompting During Inference
 We provide a captioning modification example to help users reproduce our results.
-To modify the weather of certain prompt, we use LLM.
+To modify the weather in a certain prompt, we use a LLM.
 Below is an example transformation request:
 ```bash
 Given the prompt:
 "The video is captured from a camera mounted on a car.
 The camera is facing forward.
 The video depicts a driving scene in an urban environment.
 The car hood is white.
 The camera is positioned inside a vehicle, providing a first-person perspective of the road ahead.
 The street is lined with modern buildings, including a tall skyscraper on the right and a historic-looking building on the left.
 The road is clear of traffic, with only a few distant vehicles visible in the distance.
 The weather appears to be clear and sunny, with a blue sky and some clouds.
 The time of day seems to be daytime, as indicated by the bright sunlight and shadows.
 The scene is quiet and devoid of pedestrians or other obstacles, suggesting a smooth driving experience."
 Modify the environment to:
 1. Morning with fog
 2. Golden hour with sunlight